 There is additional flexibility in matchIT SQL and matchIT Hub with regard to premise numbers that fuzzy match such as 23/23A, 23/32, 23/230, 23/53, so if you want to know more about the options here, please contact support.

-How do I view matches in MS Access?
+How do I view matches in Microsoft Excel?

-A lot of our users are accomplished in the use of MS Access Queries and Forms.
-If you are a confident Access user you may prefer to look at matches that matchIT identifies native in Access.
+A lot of our users are accomplished in the use of Microsoft Excel.
+If you are a confident Excel user you may prefer to look at matches that matchIT identifies native in Excel.

 The simplest way to do this is to use the Single File Wizard in matchIT.
-At the end of processing one of the options for output is ‘Records in Matched Sets’ then choose ‘Matched Records (matching sets only)’.
-This provides a file with three columns; UniqueRef, MatchRef and SetDups.
-Import this file into your Access database being careful to match the data types of UniqueRef and Match_Ref to the data type of your URN.
+At the end of processing one of the options for output is ‘Records in Matched Sets’ then choose ‘Matched Records (matching sets only)’ & Output Supplied Fields.
+This provides a file with three columns; UniqueRef, MatchRef, SetDups along with your original source data.
+Import this file into your Excel application being careful to match the data types of UniqueRef and Match_Ref to the data type of your URN etc.

 How do I split view data into two partitions?